-The population of Woodhouse's toad in Washington is unknown.
-The status of this species in Washington is based on the small number of populations, a limited distribution restricted to shrubsteppe habitat in a region heavily altered for agriculture and urban development (such as the Tri-Cities area), and a lack of information about the species.
+This toad is of conservation concern in Washington based on its small number of populations, a limited distribution restricted to shrubsteppe habitat that has been heavily altered for agriculture and urban development, and a lack of information about the species.

 Description and Range

-This terrestrial toad is medium to large, averaging about 2 to 5 inches in length from snout to its vent (excretory opening).
+This terrestrial toad is medium to large sized, averaging about 2 to 5 inches in length from snout to its vent (excretory opening).
 This stout toad has a broad waist, short legs, a round head, and a short snout.
+Prominent L-shaped cranial crests are present between and behind the eyes.
 The skin is warty and large, long external skin glands (parotoid) are on the neck.
 Coloration is gray, light brown, or olive with dark blotches and spots and a dark speckled light underside.
-The back has a white stripe.
+The dorsal (topside) stripe is white.
 Males have a dark throat.
-Tadpoles are small (less than about 1 inch total length).
-They are dark in color with light and golden pigment under the base of the tail.

 Ecology and life history